Home > Basin Information

 • The Clean Water Act: 50th Anniversary

-• Today, the Delaware River is cleaner; it supports 100s of species of wildlife and people are flocking back to its banks to live, work and play.
+Today, the Delaware River is cleaner and healthier, supporting numerous species of wildlife and millions of people.
+It supports a robust recreation/tourism economy and is home to the largest freshwater port in the world.
 It is proof that a living and a working river can coexist.

 • Delaware River: American Rivers' 2020 River of the Year